Experts show Trudeau’s preferred system would skew results further

 Earlier research by Janson and Siaroff (2004) shows a similar pattern in Canadian federal elections from 1997 to 2000.
 Under our existing system, the Liberals won 38% of the vote but captured 51% of the seats in the 1997 election.
 With Alternative Vote (winner-take-all ranked ballot), the Liberals would have taken 57% of the seats with the same level of support.
 Similar projections of the 1980 and 2000 federal elections showed the Liberal Party gaining larger majorities under Alternative Vote than first-past-the-post.

 During the 2015 election, Justin Trudeau’s Liberals promised to deliver a new electoral system for Canada in 2019, to “make every vote count,” and to use an evidence-based approach to policy-making on electoral reform.
 Among the experts who testified before the ERRE, 88% recommended proportional representation.
 Only 4% recommended Trudeau’s preferred system, Alternative Vote (winner-take-all ranked ballot).

-Electoral modelling expert Byron Weber Becker (who did work for the federal ERRE) has completed simulations on the effects that Steven Del Duca’s winner-take-all ranked ballot (properly called Alternative Vote) would have had on previous elections in Ontario.
+Electoral modelling expert Byron Weber Becker (who did work for the federal electoral reform committee – ERRE) has completed simulations on the effects that the winner-take-all ranked ballot (properly called Alternative Vote) would have had on previous elections in Ontario.

 The result: Winner-take-all ranked ballot would have helped the Liberal Party at the expense of other parties in every election since 2003.
 Even their 2011 minority government would have been turned into a majority.

-In every election since 1987 except one, the Liberals would have won more seats under AV.
+In every election since 1987 except one, the Liberals would have won more seats with winner-take-all ranked ballot.
 The exception is 1990, when their number of seats would have been unchanged.

 Families of voting systems